Skip to content

 Pre/Post compactPreCompact.ts, PostCompact.tsRecord compaction checkpoint and compact summary

-Assistant turn endStop.tsRecord assistant response and call /api/runtime-session-end with completeTask: true
+Assistant turn endStop.tsRecord assistant response and call /ingest/v1/sessions/end with completeTask: false

-Work item completemonitor_task_complete MCP toolMarks the task completed
+Work item completemonitor_task_complete MCP toolMarks a known task completed; runtime-session closure policy stays with monitor_runtime_session_end

 5. Working inside this repository